TiagoMSCarvalho/Multibody-System-Thesis-Software/README.md

   	-  Simulate Tyre Vertical Forces by means of a prismatic joint and spring system;
   - Limitations:
   	-  The Program is not able to simulate the tyre sideslipping or the lateral forces performed by the tyre during cornering;
   		- Would be needed an implementation of a Sideslip tyre force model;
+  - Being Implemented:
+  	-  SPH-REV Joint;
+  	-  PRI-REV Joint;
+  	-  REV-REV Joint; (maybe)